tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Tag Date Add to Cart Hide/README.md

       Website > Pages > Custom Code > Code Injection > FOOTER.
 Refer to [Add code to code injection][6] for details.

+## How To Use

+Edit a product and add a tag of **twc-sptdatch 2025-11-03 00:00:00 AM 2025-11-05 00:00:00 AM**.
+The twc-sptdatch indicates to the code that this is a product to be hidden based on the date/time entered.
+The first date/time is when to begin hiding the product, the optional second date/time when hiding ends.

+  * Tag Syntax

+    * twc-sptdatch

+    * start date/time ( YYYY-MM-DD HH:MM:SS AM )

+    * stop date/time ( optional, YYYY-MM-DD HH:MM:SS AM )

+    ```text
+    twc-sptdatch [ enter start date/time here replacing square brackets ] [ optional, enter stop date/time here replacing square brackets ]
+    ```

+    **Using the year 1970 tells the code to replace the year with the current one.**

+    **Extra spaces or not following the format described will cause a product not to be hidden.**

+  * Examples

+    * Hide a product beginning on date/time.

+      ```text
+      twc-sptdatch 2025-11-03 00:00:00 AM
+      ```

+    * Hide a product for a date/time range.

+      ```text
+      twc-sptdatch 2025-11-03 00:00:00 AM 2025-11-05 00:00:00 AM
+      ```

+    * Hide a product annually for a date range.

+      ```text
+      twc-sptdatch 1970-11-03 00:00:00 AM 1970-11-05 00:00:00 AM
+      ```

 ## Notes

 This effect is not active in Squarespace Preview to test it use private